rochus-keller/Luon/Readme.md

-This project implements a compiler and IDE for the Luon programming language.
+## Welcome to the Luon Programming Language

-Luon is a high-level programming language with a syntax similar to Oberon+, Oberon-07 and Oberon-2, aspiring to run on the LuaJIT VM and to be compatible with the Lua programming language.
+Luon is a high-level programming language with a syntax similar to Oberon+, Oberon-07 and Oberon-2, aspiring to run on the LuaJIT VM.
 Luon can be regarded as a statically typed version of Lua.
 The name is thus a combination of "Lua" and "Oberon".

+Luon procedures can be declared "external" and be implemented in Lua.
+This allows the re-use of libraries written in Lua, and also C libraries via the LuaJIT foreign function interface.

 The project is the result of the author's experience with the [Smalltalk-80](https://github.com/rochus-keller/Smalltalk/) and [SOM VM](https://github.com/rochus-keller/Som/) implementation, and the prospect to build a [LuaJIT based Interlisp VM](https://github.com/rochus-keller/Gingko/).

 In contrast to Oberon+, Luon doesn't have pointers, but instead all structured datatypes have reference semantics and are dynamically created.
 In addition to the ARRAY type, there is also a HASHMAP type for compatibility with Lua.
 There is also a STRING data type which - like Lua - is immutable and follows a value semantics.

-In particular, Luon solves the following shortcomings recognized during the aforementioned projects:
+In particular, Luon solves the following Lua shortcomings recognized during the aforementioned projects:

 - conditional compilation to enable or disable statements only used for debugging and to avoid wasting calculation time
 - constants not requiring local slots or hashed element access